raster/Game-Boy-Camera-Dumper/README.md

 # Game Boy Camera Dumper

-This script captures serial data sent from a Game Boy and saves it to disk.
+This Python script captures serial data sent from a Game Boy and saves it to disk.

 On macOS I typically type the following: